rebaslight/rebaslight/TRIAL-LICENSE.md

 ## Intellectual Property

-This Agreement does not transfer any Small Helm LLC or third party intellectual property to you.
+This Agreement does not transfer any Very Small Helm LLC or third party intellectual property to you.

 ## Disclaimer of Warranty